-- 1. Make sure the headlamp switch is in the off position, then open the trunk. - 2.
-Carefully remove the fasteners around the lamp area, then remove the interior trunk trim. - 3.
-Unbolt the three tail lamp attachment nuts and remove the lamp assembly. - 4.
-Rotate the bulb socket counterclockwise and remove it from the lamp assembly. - 5.
-Pull the bulb straight out from the socket.
+1. Make sure the headlamp switch is in the off position, then open the trunk.

+2. Carefully remove the fasteners around the lamp area, then remove the interior trunk trim.

-Install the new bulb in reverse order.
+3. Unbolt the three tail lamp attachment nuts and remove the lamp assembly.

+4. Rotate the bulb socket counterclockwise and remove it from the lamp assembly.

+5. Pull the bulb straight out from the socket.